tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 avoiding ticket re-use and ensuring that their cache of tickets does not empty during such races.
 Moreover, as some servers may implement single-use tickets, distinct tickets prevent premature ticket invalidation by racing.
-- Connection priming: In some systems, connections can be primed or bootstrapped by a centralized service or daemon for faster connection establishment.
-Requesting tickets on demand allows such services to vend tickets to clients to use for accelerated handshakes with early data.
-(Note that if early data is not needed by these connections, this method SHOULD NOT be used.
-Fresh handshakes SHOULD be performed instead.)
 - Less ticket waste: Currently, TLS servers use application-specific, and often implementation-specific, logic to determine how many tickets to issue.
 By moving the burden of ticket count to clients, servers do not generate wasteful tickets.
 As an example, clients might only request one ticket during